About organization management in Azure DevOps

 Add and manage user access to your organization

 You manage who can access your organization by adding them as users of your organization.
 You manage which features and tasks users can make through access levels and permissions.

 Also, if you manage your users with Azure Active Directory (Azure AD), you can connect your organization to Azure AD and manage access through Azure AD.

 Three key definitions to understand when managing your user base are as follows:

 - Access indicates a user can sign into your organization, and at a minimum view information about your organization.

 - Access levels grant or restrict access to select web portal features.
 Access levels enable administrators to provide their user base access to the features they need and only pay for those features.

-- Permissions, granted through security groups, provide or restrict users from performing specific tasks.
+- Permissions, granted through security groups, provide and restrict users from completing specific tasks.

 For an overview of default assignments, see Default permissions and access for Azure DevOps.

 Direct versus group rule assignments